 You should also take advantage by including keywords relevant to your industry.
 This will help your LinkedIn page from an SEO point of view, and help achieve a higher ranking position whenever a potential customer searches for services related to your industry.

-Once you have finished completing your basic profile, you can make it visible to the other LinkedIn professionals.
-If you then spend some time each week interacting with other users and keep improving your profile, then things will get interesting.
+Once you have finished completing your basic LinkedIn profile, you can make it visible to the other LinkedIn professionals.
+If you then spend some time each week interacting with other users LinkedIn posts and articles - and keep improving your own profile, then things will get interesting.

 Reaping Rewards From LinkedIn